Part 1: Determine the Material to Be Bent

 The fabricator also needs to determine the thickness and length of their material, as well as what flange lengths are required.
 All specifications of the metal and the finished part are needed to choose the right press brake.

-I will then ask the customer what their flange lengths are, as that will determine if the standard 2″ V-die will work for their project.
-If they tell me that they want to bend a 1″ flange length in their metal, then a V-die that is 2″ across won’t work, as the flange will fall into the die.
-If I change to a 1-1/2″ V-die to accommodate the flange length, then the tonnage has to dramatically increase in order to make the bend (the smaller the flange, the higher the tonnage).
+We will then ask the customer what their flange lengths are, as that will determine if the standard 2″ V-die will work for their project.
+If they tell us that they want to bend a 1″ flange length in their metal, then a V-die that is 2″ across won’t work, as the flange will fall into the die.
+If we change to a 1-1/2″ V-die to accommodate the flange length, then the tonnage has to dramatically increase in order to make the bend (the smaller the flange, the higher the tonnage).
 In this case, going from 15.5 to 22.8 tons per foot, the press brake buyer will now need a minimum of a 228-ton brake bend their job.

 The flange length can also affect the required length of the press brake as well as the tonnage.
 If someone has a long flange length, say 3′ long, then they will be bending that 3′ of material back into the press brake.
 If the width of the metal is 10′ then a 10′ wide brake won’t be wide enough to allow for that size of flange, as the distance between the side frames is always less than the length of the bed.
 The side frames on a 10′ press brake are around 8′ apart and would prevent a 3′ flange on 10′ material from being bent back inside of the machine.
 So the customer would actually need at least a 12′ press brake (with 10′ between the frames) to bend that length of flange.